pallets/jinja/docs/extensions.rst

 After enabling dummy `_` function that forwards calls to `gettext` is added to the environment globals.
-An internationalized application then has to provide at least an `gettext` and optoinally a `ngettext` function into the namespace.
+An internationalized application then has to provide at least an `gettext` and optionally a `ngettext` function into the namespace.
 Either globally or for each rendering.

 Environment Methods